Republicans win key U.S. governors' races

 Republicans rode a wave of victories among 36 races for governor on Tuesday, holding on to big states after bruising battles and ousting Democrats in strongholds such as Illinois, Massachusetts and Maryland.

-The Republicans went into the election holding 29 of the nation's 50 state governorships and were on course to raise that number by at least three.
+The Republicans went into the election holding 29 of the nation's 50 state governorships and were likely to raise that number by at least three.

 Here is a look at some of the key races before final results were tallied: